aosabook/500lines/sampler/README.md

 equation.

-I think that when you are writing code that directly implements an equation, then the same variable names should be used as those in the equation.
+I think that when you are writing code that directly implements an equation, the same variable names should be used as those in the equation.
 This makes it easy to see which parts of the code are implementing which pieces of the equation.
-This, of course, can make the code harder to understand in isolation, so it is especially important that comments then do a good job of explaining what the goal of the various computations are.
-If the equation is listed in an academic paper, then the comments should reference the equation number so it can be easily looked up.
+This, of course, can make the code harder to understand in isolation, so it is especially important that the comments then do a good job of explaining what the goal of the various computations are.
+If the equation is listed in an academic paper, the comments should reference the equation number so it can be easily looked up.

 #### Importing NumPy